Hotmoka/hotmoka/README.md

 The `screen` command allows us to exit the remote shell and leave the `Moka` process running in the background.

-You can verify that the EC2 server is accessible from outside if you direct your local browser to:
+You can verify that the EC2 server is accessible from outside if you direct your local browser to your machine (use the address of your machine below):

 ```url
 http://ec2-99-80-8-84.eu-west-1.compute.amazonaws.com:8080/get/manifest